TranDangKhoi/shopee-clone/README.md

 - For `pnpm` users, run `pnpm install`

+3. You must declare your own environment variables (Sorry, i can't share the api because of security purposes)
-3. Run `yarn dev` or `npm run dev` to start a localhost server, or you can run `yarn dev --host` to host and let other devices get access to the website you're currently hosting
+4. Run `yarn dev` or `npm run dev` to start a localhost server, or you can run `yarn dev --host` to host and let other devices get access to the website you're currently hosting

 ## Main features ⚡: